New Study

 The most common omissions/issues include:

-• Missing scientific protocol (required for all Greater than Minimal Risk studies).
-Here are resources for building a protocol, including a protocol template: https://hub.ucsf.edu/protocol-development
+• Missing scientific protocol (required for all Greater than Minimal Risk studies and studies where UCSF will be reviewing for other sites).
+Here are resources for building a protocol, including a protocol template.

 • Informed consent forms are not on the UCSF IRB Plain Language Template.
 Note: New studies submitted on or after 11/15/2023 must use the currently posted consent form templates.
 Please see the UCSF IRB’s Plain Language ICF webpage.